payshares-legacy/payshares-core/docs/fuzzing.md

 The simplest way is `make fuzz`; this will do the following:

   - Create a directory `fuzz-testcases` for storing the corpus input
-  - Run `stellar-core --genfuzz fuzz-testcases/fuzz$i.xdr` ten times to produce some basic seed input for the corpus.
+  - Run `payshares-core --genfuzz fuzz-testcases/fuzz$i.xdr` ten times to produce some basic seed input for the corpus.
   - Create a directory `fuzz-findings` for storing crash-producing inputs.
-  - Run `afl-fuzz` on `stellar-core --fuzz`, using those corpus directories.
+  - Run `afl-fuzz` on `payshares-core --fuzz`, using those corpus directories.

 You should get a nice old-school textmode TUI to monitor the fuzzer's progress;
 it might be partly hidden depending on the color scheme of your terminal, as it